koffei-ak/tva_scratch_pad/README.md

-TVA Init set up for Git, git init & rollback ansible scripts Rollback script to remove all set up
+TVA  set up with Ansible